housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 Installed web app will launch with custom splash screen
 ==================
 Another thing that a manifest file allows for is a custom splash screen when you attempt to open the app through your home screen.
-This is useful because it can reduce the *perceived* load time of your application, even if it loads with the same amount of time.
+This is useful because it can reduce the *perceived* load time of your application (even if it loads in the same amount of time).
 To do this, we'll need to flush out our manifest file a little more.

 {% highlight json %}
 {